evwalz/epc/README.md

 **The data:**

-1. ECMWF data is provided by ECMWF Center.
+1. ECMWF data is provided by ECMWF: https://www.ecmwf.int/en/forecasts

-2. Imerg data can be freely downloaded from the datastore of NASA.
+2. Imerg data can be downloaded from the NASA datastore: https://gpm.nasa.gov/data/directory

 **The folders**